 2. Your purse or wallet is stolen at the mall.
 This is covered under your home insurance, up to the policy's coverage limit for cash.
 You need a police report and will have to pay the deductible, which could be more than your cash loss.

 3. You send cash in a holiday card through the mail, but it arrives open and without the money.
 This claim is much like a stolen purse: Although theft of cash is usually covered by home insurance, it is hard to prove it was actually stolen in the mail.

 The claim may not be worth it.
 You'll need a police report and deductible payment.
 The best advice is not to send cash through the mail.

 7. Your turkey is undercooked and you poison your guests.
 Your home insurance policy's liability protection covers you if you were negligent in preparing the meal.
 Policies include a medical payments provision, such as $5,000, that you can tap into.
-If the extent of "loss" is worse and you're sued, your insurer would pay for your legal defense and your policy's bodily injury coverage kicks in, according to McConnell.
+If you're sued because of the meal, your insurer would pay for your legal defense

 8. You let the cocktails flow freely at your holiday party and a drunken guest causes an accident on the way home.
 If you are held responsible for a devastating accident, you could be sued for the resulting injuries.

 Depending on state laws, hosts can be found negligent for alcohol-related accidents stemming from a party.

 This is also a good time to have umbrella coverage, which provides liability coverage above and beyond your home and car insurance, typically starting at $1 million.